Anticipation of the Night: Release

 Brakhage's previous films had been distributed with the help of Cinema 16, a film society in New York.
 However, the organization's founder Amos Vogel refused to take Anticipation of the Night, believing the film's formlessness would be unwatchable and lead to "some kind of riot".
 Brakhage refused to give any of his future films to Vogel unless he agreed to take Anticipation of the Night and recent work by Marie Menken.
 Vogel remained steadfast, leading to Stan and Jane's decision to start distributing films out of their home in Colorado.
 This conflict later helped instigate the formation of the New American Cinema Group.

 Anticipation of the Night was shown at the second Knokke-Le-Zoute Experimental Film Festival in 1958.
 It was screened the following year as part of the Brussels World Fair's Second International Film Competition.
 In what Kenneth Anger called "a riot", the audience quickly became agitated and protested against the film.
+The film was first screened in the United States in August 1961, at the Charles Theater in New York.

 The film is now part of Anthology Film Archives' Essential Cinema Repertory collection.
 A digital transfer of Anticipation of the Night was made for its home release through Re:Voir in 2017, on Blu-ray and DVD.

 Reception

-Annette Michelson wrote that Brakhage had reached "the threshold of his major innovations", comparing his "cinema of sight" it to the emergence of Sergei Eisenstein's "cinema of intellection" in October: Ten Days That Shook the World.
+Annette Michelson wrote that Brakhage had reached "the threshold of his major innovations", comparing his "cinema of sight" to the emergence of Sergei Eisenstein's "cinema of intellection" in October: Ten Days That Shook the World.
 P. Adams Sitney remarked that the film was where Brakhage had "forged the new form for which he had been searching: the lyrical film."
 Ernest Callenbach denounced it, likening its form to "a Mahler symphony—the material appropriate for a delightful song has been pumped up into nearly an hour of meandering repetitions with no real sense of pace…and no precision of impact or emotion."
 Jonas Mekas listed Anticipation of the Night as one of the best films of 1961.